cfusting/conditional-growth/README.md

 ## Motivation

 Growing virtual creatures is really fun [1].
 However optimizing them in a physics engine in three dimensions is (as of 2022) pretty time consuming even on a powerful desktop computer.
 Science is limited by creativity, technical expertise, and cycles.
-To address the later, this package includes a psuedo-realistic environment: Minecraft [2], to enable anyone with a farily modern computer to grow virtual creatures for fun and perhaps, to test hypothesizes.
+To address the later, this package includes a psuedo-realistic environment: Minecraft [2], to enable anyone with a fairly modern computer to grow virtual creatures for fun and perhaps, to test hypothesizes.

 Minecraft is a very good looking gridworld with a few noteable advantages:
 - Some blocks, like sand and water, respond to physics.